 In a word, China has simply moved beyond processing Albertan oil, because there is too little Albertan oil available on world markets.

-Now, Albertans will have to do what they should have done when the money was literally rolling in, that is, use and refine its own oil and gas and produce whichever derivative is most in demand at the best price, when it is in demand.
+Now, Albertans will have to do what they should have done when the money was literally rolling in, that is, use and refine its own oil and gas and produce whichever derivative is most in demand at the best price, when it is in demand and at the best price.

 Something that you can only do, if you are in the refinery business.